SynEdgy/synedgy.com/docs/README.md

 # Primer on Configuration Management

+Everyone is managing some configurations, one way or another, but there are a few noticeable concepts that are worth explaining.

+The first one is the when we don't manage the changes, usually we update the configuration through a GUI or an API, and we rely on what we know of the system and estinguish the fires as needed.
+For a small team with a small system to manage, and fairly stable needs, that might just work.
+Afterall that was the whole power of Windows servers when only a handful of those servers where needed for the IT needs of an organisation.

+The Unixes (and derived flavours) had managed to scale through task automation using scripting and leveraging the powerful shell and utilities built over the years.
+But even this approach showed its limit when many members had to collaborate on a great number of systems.

+As the digital was conquering more services and industry, the IT services tried to find ways to scale.
+The number of servers needed grew exponentially, the number of team members increased, the requirements where in perpetual evolution, and the complexity of the systems skyrocketed.

+While the manual configuration of systems remained for small scale deployments, bigger players had to contend with the problem.
+At that time, from the late 90s to the 2000s, a few trends emerged.

+One approach was to build software dedicated to manage systems, with the same old approach, but aimed to scale.
+The usual design revolves around a CMDB, coupled with some monitoring, a central GUI to make the changes, and pushing changes from the central server as they're released.

+The other approach started from the princple that managing through GUI was hard, it's hard to reproduce, document, or simply put, to collaborate.
+Applying 30 years of collaboration practices around software code sounded like a better way, and all was needed was to find a way to manage the **infrastructure from code**.
+This is the part I'm interested in covering today.

-This article explains the concepts behind configuration management from code (policy-driven configuration), why it's the natural evolution from scripting, and its characteristics.
+This article explains the concepts behind configuration management from code (policy-driven configuration), why it's the natural evolution from (imperative) scripting, and its characteristics.
-In this context, Configuration Management (CM) refers to the practice initiated with CFEngine, and later evolved with Puppet (2005), OpsCode later Chef software (2008), Desired State Configuration (2012), and more recently Kubernetes (2014) with its object system (and its own particularities).
+In this context, Configuration Management (CM) refers to the practices that crystallized with CFEngine, and later evolved with Puppet (2005), OpsCode later Chef software (2008), Desired State Configuration (2012), and more recently Kubernetes (2014) with its object system (although it has its own specificities).

-Many other Configuration Management tools exist and are not considered here.
-They either don't use the same principle (i.e. GUI-driven) or they may follow or implement similar approaches (or partially) but implement loose contracts (offering more flexibility, but risking to suffer from the scaling problems CM tries to address).
+Many other Configuration Management tools exist and are not mentioned above.
+Either they don't use the same principle (i.e. GUI-driven), or they may follow, enable or implement similar approaches (sometimes partially).
+The concepts described here may sound applicable to those other tools, but their interpretation by the tool might differ enough that it's risky to accept them in the same category and when used may risk its user to suffer from the scaling problems Configuration Management attempts to address.

 ## Problem definition

 Setting up a system usually starts from a base configuration, sometimes seen as the default configuration or the **current state** of the configuration.
 We start from that state, and progressively change it to the state we want: the **Desired State**.

+In this sections we'll define the problem and introduce some generic terms that help discuss the problem.

-### Changes = Transformative actions
+### Changes by transformative actions

 Each change transforms the system into a new state.
 Reverting a change is applying a new transformative action, effectively creating a new state.
+In configuration management, believing in rollbacks of configuration is a fallacy.
+The closest we can get to a rollback is when restoring a snapshot of a system (with all the caveats for the technology and the environment).

 <img src="./assets/transform.png" />

+### Configuration: A Directed Acyclic Graph

 For this reason, the configuration of a system can be seen as a Directed Acyclic Graph, where each transformation (i.e. change to the system) is a vertex, and each resulting state an edge (or node).

 <img src="./assets/DAG.png">

+It is also sometimes useful to take into consideration that the state evolves over time.
+The more time the system is alive, the more time it has to be subject to change, hence the bigger potential for complexity.
+Limiting the time the system is alive, reduce drastically its potential for complexity.

-### Managing Complexity with abstraction
+## Managing Complexity with abstraction

+To change a system, we (or the GUI) execute some code.
+This code is written in explicit sequence of commands that describe **how** the system should do the changes.

+Those are **imperative commands**, or imperative code.

-To change a system from one state to another, it may take a great many number of low level changes.
-To simplify the management of the changes, we abstract low level changes into higher level ones.
+It may take a great number of low-level changes to configure a system, so to simplify the management of the changes, we abstract low level changes into higher level ones.
-One of the reason is to let a person who does not understand those low level changes to apply the high level change.
+One of the benefit is to enable a person less skilled in the low-level management of the system, to make changes that they understand they need at a high level.

-Typically, we group low level commands/calls into higher level functions, so that
+Typically, we group low level commands/calls into higher level functions, so that the following changes:

 <img src="./assets/low_level_cmds.png">

-Becomes:
+Can be understood like so:

 <img src="./assets/high_level_function.png" />

 These functions are still imperative transforms, and only apply a (set of) change(s), **and may fail to do so, even partially**.

-This is what a script does and its purpose.
+This is why we write scripts, and sometimes we also add some "business logic" or specifics.

 Changing a system to a desired state with imperative transforms requires a rather **complex sequence**